Real Estate Transfer Fee Common Questions - T

 Timber, Mineral, Air Rights

-1. What are the requirements for filing a real estate transfer return and transfer fee on mineral and timber rights?
+1. What are the requirements for filing a real estate transfer return and transfer fee on mineral, timber or air rights?

 Timeshares